February 10, 2021

 WE will be having a price increase after January 1, 2021.
 Those already on a 2021 list will be able to have 2020 pricing.

 Double Doodles (mini Labradoodle/mini goldendoodle cross): $2,100

 Do you have a Spay/Neuter clause?
 Yes.
 All of our puppies are sold with our contract stating all males must be neutered before 5 months old and females must be spayed before 6 months old.
 We no longer sell for breeding purposes.
+Breeding a Lamgo Farms’ puppy will result in a fine.
+We are pro-breeding and we support many other breeders, we just do not sell for that purpose especially for those who intend to breed for hobby of for just the experience of having a litter.
 Puppies not fixed by the requested time frames will void the Health Warranty.

 What sets Lamgo Farms apart from other Goldendoodle breeders?
-First, having 14 years experience in breeding Goldendoodles- we have learned quite a bit about what to breed to create the perfect doodle for every coat type and personality desired as well as our dedication to each litter.
+First, having 17 years experience in breeding Goldendoodles- we have learned quite a bit about what to breed to create the perfect doodle for every coat type and personality desired as well as our dedication to each litter.
 Living on a farm and homeschooling allows us to constantly lay hands on the puppies and give them the ultimate care they need and you desire in a breeder.
-We care greatly for our puppies and owners and strive to give that personal touch to every one and puppy that comes our way.
+We care greatly for our puppies, mom and daddy dogs and owners and strive to give that personal touch to every one and puppy that comes our way.
 We also trust God to give us the perfect puppy you desire.
 We pray over every breeding and puppy and are genuinely blessed with the ability to raise these fluffy friends.

-Pictures and Video: When we do have puppies. . .Pictures will be uploaded in our photo gallery at photos.lamgofarms.com and on our Facebook page.
+Pictures and Video: When we do have puppies. . .Pictures will be uploaded on our Facebook page.
 Video will be located on our Youtube channel at Happenings at lamgo Farms.
 Weekly pictures will start at week 2 and Video will start to be taken when puppies are three weeks old.